 - Central heating radiators throughout the cottage.

-- Wood burning stove in the Dining room and an open fires in the Green and Pink Sitting rooms.
+- Wood burning stove in the Dining room and open fires in the Green and Pink Sitting rooms.

 - WIFI internet.